-Air quality dispersion modelling undertaken for jack-up rig power generation is presented in Appendix 6A.
-The modelling focuses on $NO_X$ (which comprises nitrogen oxide (NO) and nitrogen dioxide (NO2)) as the main atmospheric pollutant of concern, based on the larger predicted emission volumes as compared to other pollutants (sulphur oxides ( $SO_X$ ), carbon monoxide (CO) and non-methane hydrocarbons) and its potential to impact upon human health and the environment.
+Air quality dispersion modelling was undertaken for jack-up rig power generation.
+The modelling focused on NO_X (which comprises nitrogen oxide (NO) and nitrogen dioxide (NO2)) as the main atmospheric pollutant of concern, based on the larger predicted emission volumes as compared to other pollutants (sulphur oxides (SO_X), carbon monoxide (CO) and non-methane hydrocarbons) and its potential to impact upon human health and the environment.

-Due to the short duration of the drilling programme, short term (1 hour) $NO_2$ concentrations were modelled to assess the contribution of the emissions associated with the rig in the context of the short term European Union (EU) ambient air quality limit values for $NO_2$ of 200 micrograms per cubic metre ( $\mu g/m^3$ ).
+Due to the short duration of the drilling programme, short term (1 hour) NO2 concentrations were modelled to assess the contribution of the emissions associated with the rig in the context of the short term European Union (EU) ambient air quality limit values for NO2 of 200 micrograms per cubic metre (μ g/m3).
 This standard is relevant to locations where humans are normally resident (i.e. onshore settlements) and do not apply to commercial locations and workers, which are subject to standards under separate occupational health requirements.